JonJagger/cyber-dojo/readme.txt

 The rails code does NOT use a database.
 Instead each kata lives in a git-like directory structure based on the first 10 characters of a uuidgen.
-For example cyberdojo/katas/82/B583C115
+For example cyberdojo/katas/82/B583C347
-Each started avatar has a sub-directory underneath this, for example cyberdojo/katas/82/B583C115/wolf
+Each started avatar has a sub-directory underneath this, for example cyberdojo/katas/82/B583C347/wolf

 Git Repositories
 ================
-Each started animal avatar has its own git respository, eg cyberdojo/katas/82/B583C115/wolf/.git
+Each started animal avatar has its own git respository, eg cyberdojo/katas/82/B583C347/wolf/.git
 The starting files (as loaded from the wolf/manifests.rb file) form tag 0 (zero).
-Each run-tests event causes a new git commit and tag, with a message and tag which is simply the increment number.
-For example, the fourth time the wolf computer presses the run-tests button causes
+Each run-the-tests event causes a new git commit and tag, with a message and tag which is simply the increment number.
+For example, the fourth time the wolf computer presses the run-the-tests button causes
 >git commit -a -m '4'
 >git tag -m '4' 4 HEAD
 From an avatar's directory you can issue the following commands: